coq/coq/doc/sphinx/addendum/type-classes.rst

    solution to the typeclass goal of this class is found, we never backtrack on it, assuming that it is canonical.

+.. opt:: Typeclasses Caching

+   This option (on by default) controls whenever the typeclass resolution mechanism should use a cache to speed-up repeated lookups.

+.. opt:: Set Typeclasses Caching Mingoals @num

+   This option which controls how many dependent goals a failed goal must have to be included in the cache.
+The value ``0`` will cause caching all failed resolutions.
+Increasing the value of this the parameter will decrease cache size, making lookups faster at cost of the smaller number of potential cache hits.

 .. opt:: Typeclasses Debug {?
 Verbosity @num}

    These options allow to see the resolution steps of typeclasses that are